LICENSES AND NOTICES

 • PAR statuses available:

-• Decision: A decision has been made on the PAR.
-Refer to the PAR Decision Letter for affirmed/non-affirmed details.
+• Decision: CGS issued an affirmed or non-affirmed decision.
+Refer to the PAR Decision Letter for details.

 Status